Ayr Cathedral: History of Galloway cathedrals

 When the Roman Catholic hierarchy was restored to Scotland in 1878, the Diocese of Galloway consisted of South Ayrshire, Dumfriesshire, Kirkcudbrightshire and Wigtownshire.
 St Andrew's, Dumfries, was chosen as the cathedral church and parish.
 In 1947, the apostolic constitution Dominici Gregis erected the Province of Glasgow by creating Motherwell and Paisley as two new suffragan sees.
 This same document also detached ten parishes in the north of Ayrshire and placed them in the Diocese of Galloway.
 This change resulted in Dumfries no longer being central to the population of the diocese as a whole, and convinced the then bishop, Joseph McGee, that he should move his residence to Ayr, where he could be more available to his people.
 In the aftermath of the destruction of St Andrew's Cathedral by fire on 10 May 1961, Bishop McGee petitioned Pope John XXIII (now Saint John XXIII) for permission to site the cathedral in the town of Ayr and to use Good Shepherd church as his cathedral until such time as a new cathedral could be built.
 This permission was granted on 12 March 1962 by a decree issued by the Sacred Consistorial Congregation.
 During the years that followed circumstances changed and no new cathedral was ever built.

 Serious problems developed concerning the fabric of the Good Shepherd building and persistent water penetration.
 More serious than this, however, was the substantial drop in the numbers of those attending the cathedral – a drop that proved to be ongoing.
 By September 2001 Bishop Maurice Taylor had come to the conclusion that Good Shepherd church was no longer a suitable venue for the cathedral.
 Accordingly, he petitioned the Holy See for permission to transfer the cathedral to St Margaret's, Ayr, the mother church in the area.
-The decision taken in Rome, in view of the fact that Bishop Taylor was due to retire, was that any decision concerning the future of the cathedral should be left to his successor.
+As Bishop Taylor was due to retire, the view taken in Rome, was that any decision concerning the future of the cathedral should be left to his successor.
 Bishop John Cunningham came to the same conclusion as Bishop Taylor concerning the future of the cathedral.
 Accordingly, he petitioned Pope Benedict XVI to transfer the cathedral from Good Shepherd to St Margaret's.
 The Bishop received an affirmative response and St Margaret's has been the cathedral since 28th 2007.